-The HSI reports and published papers provide examples of how monitoring, evaluation and impact assessment (MEIA) informs our dog and cat welfare and population management work.
+The HSI presentations, reports and published papers provide examples of how monitoring, evaluation and impact assessment (MEIA) informs our dog and cat welfare and population management work.
 Each report and paper is available online as a downloadable PDF.
-The HSI mobile applications and other useful mobile applications are listed as possible resources to help others with their data-driven programs.
+Useful mobile applications are listed as possible resources to help others with their data-driven programs.

 - Owned Dog, Beach Dog and Street Dog Population Surveys, Flacq District Dog Management Programme, Mauritius, 2018-2021